 New York City is buzzing any time of the year, but it takes on a magical (though certainly not muted) quality in the winter.
 If you have a short amount of time, it helps to plan out your activities so you aren’t wandering around in the cold or trying to go to a show that’s sold out.

+The cold weather doesn’t need to stop you from enjoying New York City.
 Here’s a helpful NYC guide if you want to maximize your time:

 See a Play, Get Out of the Cold